7daytheory/pygame/README.md

 They are nearly identical, the only difference is that FRects store data as floating point values while Rects use integers FRects are usually better since they are more precise

+Small Example:
+When moving player(ship) from left to right side we add it's value by 0.1 per frame frect will do this as expected rect will not because it is just an int and does not accept decimals so the 0.1 value getting added to it will get cancelled out every time

 ### Creating Rects
 You can create a rect from scratch pygame.Rect(pos, size)